Tantoo Cardinal

-Tantoo Cardinal CM (born Rose Marie Cardinal; July 20, 1950) is a Canadian actress of Cree and Métis heritage.
-In 2009, she was made a member of the Order of Canada "for her contributions to the growth and development of Aboriginal performing arts in Canada, as a screen and stage actress, and as a founding member of the Saskatchewan Native Theatre Company."
+Tantoo Cardinal CM (born July 20, 1950) is a Canadian actress of Cree and Métis heritage.
+In 2009 she was made a member of the Order of Canada "for her contributions to the growth and development of Aboriginal performing arts in Canada, as a screen and stage actress, and as a founding member of the Saskatchewan Native Theatre Company."

 Early life

-Rose Marie "Tantoo" Cardinal was born the youngest of three children to Julia Cardinal, a woman of Cree and Métis descent.
+Tantoo Cardinal was born the youngest of three children to Julia Cardinal, a woman of Cree and Métis descent, and a white father.

 Cardinal was raised in the hamlet of Anzac, Alberta.
 The lack of electricity inspired her to use her imagination while playing in the bush.
 Her grandmother nicknamed her "Tantoo" after the insect repellent they used while picking blueberries together.
 She taught Cardinal the Cree language, the traditional ways of their culture and the difficulties she would face growing up Métis in Canada.
 Cardinal has said that it was walking behind her grandmother where she first learned to act.